 Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
 Furthermore, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

-Help better the quality of your indoor air with Parker Pearce Service Experts Heating & Air Conditioning.
+Help better the quality of your indoor air with Parker Pearce Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.